KenDickey/Small/RuntimeModel.md

 (http://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html)

-As all objects know how to present themselves, the "simple to use" language as complex underpinnings, e.g. Garbage Collection and access to the runtime stack frames via #thisContext.
+As all objects know how to present themselves, the "simple to use" language has complex underpinnings, e.g. Garbage Collection and access to the runtime stack frames via #thisContext.